tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 Duration:  30 minutes

-In this exercise, you are going to walk through connecting to your AVD environment using the HTML5 web client and validating your deployment.
+In this exercise, you will walk through connecting to your AVD environment using the HTML5 web client and validating your deployment.
 The following operating systems and browsers are supported:

 **Additional Resources**